txlocnguyen/roman-numeral-converter/README.md

 # roman-numeral-converter
-Convert a given number into a roman numeral.
+Convert a positive integer number into roman numerals.
 Built with JavaScript.